GameFoundry/bsf/Documentation/Manuals/Native/User/simpleMaterial.md

 ~~~~~~~~~~~~~

 ## Sampler states
-Sampler states are a special type of parameters that can be set by calling @ref bs::Material::setSamplerState "Material::setSamplerState".
+Sampler states are a special type of parameters that can be set by calling @ref bs::Material::setSamplerState "Material::setSamplerState()".
 These states are used to control how is a texture read in a shader - for example they control what type of filtering to use, how to handle out of range texture coordinates and similar.
-Sampler states are created by calling @ref bs::SamplerState::create "SamplerState::create", while previously filling out the @ref bs::SAMPLER_STATE_DESC "SAMPLER_STATE_DESC" structure.
+Sampler states are created by calling @ref bs::SamplerState::create "SamplerState::create()", while previously filling out the @ref bs::SAMPLER_STATE_DESC "SAMPLER_STATE_DESC" structure.

 In most cases you don't need to set sampler states as the default one should be adequate.
 Shaders can also read textures without samplers by directly accessing their pixels, but this is not wanted for normal rendering as it ruins image quality due to the lack of filtering and it may not be as performance efficient.